andreablushi/mars-multisensor-dataset/README.md

 The pipeline measures what every instrument covers of each tile and filters the tiles according to specific coverage and temporal window criteria.
 Selected tiles and their corresponding multi-sensor observations are then processed into standardized data, ready for training and evaluation of machine learning models.

-## The tile grid

-Mars is split into non-overlapping tiles of `tile_km` a side, 32 km by default, just above the 64 SHARAD traces (about 465 m each) a tile is meant to hold.
-The grid is cut into latitude bands one tile tall, and each band into as many columns as its area has room for, so every tile is a lon/lat box holding about the same ground wherever it falls: 140,979 tiles of 1,004 to 1,071 km².
-A tile is named for its band and column, such as `b123_c0456`.

-Tiles are gathered into tile groups about `tile_group_deg` a side, 10° by default.
-ODE is asked once per group and instrument set, and each footprint is then handed to the tiles it reaches, so a run asks ODE a few thousand times rather than once per tile.

 ## Development commands

 ```bash